Death row: Death row locations

-European criticism of death row
+Criticism of death row

 Nearly all European countries have abolished capital punishment.
 Currently, Belarus remains the only European country to use the death penalty.

 Around 70% of the world's countries have abolished capital punishment.
 These countries are frequently concerned with their citizens in the United States criminal system.
 There have even been instances of other countries citing human rights laws against the United States, or refusing to extradite incriminating material, in fear of their citizens being put on death row.

 On November 9, 2020, the United States received persistent criticism on its use of capital punishment during a United Nations review of its human rights record.
 Many allies of the United States urged that the U.S. cease executions.
 France urged the US halt executions, Germany suggested a federal moratorium on and eventual abolition, Austria called for immediate cessation of executions and then abolition, and Australia, the Netherlands, and Switzerland all called for abolition entirely.